elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 - Adhere to data sharing and privacy regulations to protect sensitive information and maintain data confidentiality.
 - Include metadata, such as experimental protocols, sample characteristics, and data processing methods, to provide context and facilitate reproducibility.
 - Use standardized data formats and ontologies to enhance interoperability and enable integration with other datasets.
-- Use metadata standards (such as [DCAT](https://www.w3.org/TR/vocab-dcat-3/)) to describe datasets in data catalogs, publishers increase discoverability and enable applications easily to consume metadata from multiple catalogs.
+- Use metadata standards (such as {% tool "dcat" %}) to describe datasets in data catalogs, publishers increase discoverability and enable applications easily to consume metadata from multiple catalogs.
 It further enables decentralized publishing of catalogs and facilitates federated dataset search across sites.
 - Include appropriate quality control measures to ensure data accuracy and reliability.
 - Consider data anonymization or de-identification techniques to protect the privacy of individuals involved in the study.
 - Provide sufficient data access and sharing permissions, specifying any restrictions or limitations, while ensuring compliance with legal and ethical requirements.